-Under an Equity Distribution Agreement with an investment bank, the Company may sell up to an aggregate of \$50,000,000 shares of common stock from time to time in connection with an "at the market" program.
-In July 2021, the Company sold an additional 2,342,720 shares under the agreement for net proceeds of \$19.9 million.
-The Company can raise an additional \$29.2 million under this program.
+- Under an Equity Distribution Agreement with an investment bank, the Company may sell up to an aggregate of \$50 million of shares of common stock from time to time in connection with an "at the market" program.
+In July 2021, the Company sold 2,342,720 shares under the agreement for net proceeds of \$19.9 million.
+As of September 30, 2021 and the date of this announcement, \$29.2 million of common stock remains available for sale under this program. - In August 2021, Larimar initiated a non-interventional healthy volunteer study designed to generate data for comparison to patients with FA.